anilmur/azure-media-services-samples/Encoding Presets/VoD/MediaEncoderPremiumWorkfows/READMe.md

 The following sections describe the default workflows.

+##Known Issues
+Following are the known issues with the default workflows
+1. If your source media file does not contain embedded caption files, the output Asset will still contain an empty .ttml file

 ##H264 Progressive Download MP4

 The intent here is to produce an audio-video interleaved MP4 that can be delivered via progressive download to playback devices.
 This workflow is intended to: